Introduction

 - Eliminate Manual Recording: Ditch the paper-based petty cash book.
 EnKash’s system automates expense recording and eliminates the risk of errors from manual entries

-- UPI Transaction: Utilize digital payment systems like UPI, add users on the dashboard, and generate their UPI IDs to quickly allocate funds from parent account to employee accounts
+- UPI Transaction: Utilize digital payment systems like UPI, add users on the dashboard, and generate their UPI IDs to quickly allocate funds from the parent account to employee accounts.

 Enhanced Control and Visibility